-In the last few years we benefitted from increased activity and spending in the electrical transmission markets we serve.
-In 2014 we were awarded several large transmission projects, which will be under construction in 2015.
-We continue to expect long term growth in the transmission market, although the timing of large bids and subsequent construction is likely to be highly variable from year to year.
-We believe several multi-year transmission projects, exceeding \$50.0 million in contract value, will be available for bid in the 2015 to 2016 timeframe.
-We also expect bidding activity in small- to medium-sized transmission and distribution projects to continue in 2015.
-In 2014 we substantially increased our C&I business through organic growth in our existing markets and geographic expansion into Utah, Nevada and Nebraska.
+In the last few years we benefited from increased activity and spending in the electrical transmission markets we serve.
+We continue to expect long-term growth in the transmission market, although the timing of large bids and subsequent construction is likely to be highly variable from year to year.
+We believe several multi-year transmission projects will be available for bid in the 2016 to 2017 timeframe.
+We also expect bidding activity in small- to medium-sized transmission and distribution projects to continue in 2016 In 2015, we expanded our T&D presence organically through establishing new or additional operating locations in California, Kansas, Texas and Canada; and with the acquisitions of ESB and HCL.
+We also started work on our first project in Canada.
+In 2015, we expanded our C&I presence into the northeast with the acquisition of ESB, further increased our C&I business through organic growth in our existing markets and expanded geographically into Oregon, Minnesota and Washington.
 We believe that legislative and regulatory actions, state renewable portfolio standards, the aging of the electric grid, and the general improvement of the economy will positively impact the level of spending by our customers.
 Although competition remains strong, we see these trends as positive factors for us in the future.

-Our business is directly impacted by the level of spending on T&D infrastructure throughout the markets we serve and the level of commercial and industrial electrical construction activity in the western United States.
+Our business is directly impacted by the level of spending on T&D infrastructure across the U.S. and Canada and the level of commercial and industrial electrical construction activity in the markets we serve.
 The electric grid is aging and requires significant upgrades and maintenance to meet current and future demands for electricity.
 In addition, regulatory pressures and low energy prices may accelerate the shut-down of coal-fired generating plants, which could result in the need for line upgrades and new substations.
 Over the past several years, many utilities have begun to implement plans to improve their transmission systems, improve reliability and reduce congestion.
 These utilities have started or planned new construction, line upgrades and maintenance projects on many transmission systems.
 We believe that our customers remain committed to the expansion and strengthening of their transmission infrastructure, with planning, engineering and funding for many of their projects already in place.

-Bidding activity on multi-year transmission projects improved in 2014 compared to 2013 and we believe we will continue to see increased bidding activity on large transmission projects in 2015 and 2016.
+We believe we will continue to see significant bidding activity on large transmission projects in 2016 and 2017.
 The timing of multi-year transmission project awards and substantial construction activity is difficult to predict due to regulatory requirements and right-of-way permits needed to commence construction.
-Significant construction on any large multi-year projects awarded in 2015 will not likely occur until 2016.
-Bidding and construction activity for small to medium-size transmission projects and upgrades remains strong, and we expect this trend to continue in 2015, primarily due to reliability and economic drivers.
+Significant construction on any large, multi-year projects awarded in 2016 will not likely occur until 2017.
+Bidding and construction activity for small to medium-size transmission projects and upgrades remains strong, and we expect this trend to continue in 2016, primarily due to reliability and economic drivers.
 Competition in the transmission market continues to make winning projects difficult and has increased pressure on contract margins.

-The Canadian transmission market appears to be entering a substantial growth phase which we expect will extend over the next several years, driven by the need for commodity-related infrastructure, further development of hydropower, load center delivery requirements, and upgrades to aging infrastructure.
-We are evaluating several near- and long-term Canadian projects and opportunities that we believe would fit our portfolio of work.
+We continue to see opportunities in the Canadian transmission market which we expect will extend over the next several years driven by load center delivery requirements, aging infrastructure, additional hydropower generation development and hydropower interconnection projects to serve Canadian load and the import of hydro power to the U.S. In 2015, our efforts to expand our service offerings within Canada resulted in the award of a large switchyard related to the Bipole III initiative in Manitoba, and we are evaluating several near- and long-term Canadian projects and opportunities that we believe would fit our portfolio of work.